Kenounouh/PSI-Numerical-Methods-2024-MCMC-Homework/README.md

-# PSI-Numerical-Methods-2024-MCMC-Homework
+# Markov Chain Monte Carlo (MCMC)

-Homework assignment on MCMC, for PSI Numerical Methods 2024
+This is the homework assignment on MCMC, for PSI Numerical Methods 2024

 Please read the MCMC-homework-assignment.ipynb notebook for instructions!